 NEW YORK, Oct 22 (Reuters) - U.S. aluminum company Alcoa Inc has formed a joint venture with Russia's VSMPO-Avisma Corp, the world's No. 1 titanium producer, to develop high-end aerospace products to feed growing demand from the sector, Alcoa said on Tuesday.

 The two firms will collaborate on manufacturing high-specification products, such as landing gear and forged wing components, at Alcoa's Samara facility in Russia, where it makes flat-rolled products, forgings and hard alloy extrusions.

 Few other details were available, although a statement said the new venture is expected to be operational in 2016.

-The news comes as Alcoa shifts its focus downstream to value-added aluminium products, aimed at the aerospace and automotive sectors, as it cuts its exposure to weak primary metal prices.
+The news comes as Alcoa shifts its focus downstream to value-added aluminum products, aimed at the aerospace and automotive sectors, as it cuts its exposure to weak primary metal prices.

 In the Samara venture, VSMPO will increase output and gain access to forging equipment, marking the company's continued shift towards value-added products, general director Mikhail Voevodin said in the statement.

-The move comes after Alcoa expanded its aluminium lithium capacity in the United Kingdom earlier this year.
-The firm is also building a new U.S. facility in Indiana to produce 20,000 tonnes per year of aluminium lithium.
+The move comes after Alcoa expanded its aluminum lithium capacity in the United Kingdom earlier this year.
+The firm is also building a new U.S. facility in Indiana to produce 20,000 tonnes per year of aluminum lithium.

 The Indiana facility is expected to come onstream by the end of next year.